ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

+In this exercise, we provide a basic demonstration of an interactive grid plot using Bokeh.
+Make sure to study this code now, as we will edit similar code in the exercises that follow.

 *** =instructions
--  Here we provide a basic demonstration of an interactive grid plot using Bokeh.
-Execute the following code and follow along with the comments.
+-  Execute the following code and follow along with the comments.
 We will later adapt this code to plot the correlations among distillery flavor profiles as well as plot a geographical map of distilleries colored by region and flavor profile.
--  Make sure to study this code now, as we will edit similar code in the exercises that follow.
 -  Once you have plotted the code, hover, click, and drag your cursor on the plot to interact with it.
 Additionally, explore the icons in the top-right corner of the plot for more interactive options!

 *** =hint
-- Just execute and read along with the code given!
+- Simply execute and read along with the code given!

 *** =pre_exercise_code
 ```{python}